Retin Obasohan

-Retin Obasohan (born 6 July 1993) is a Belgian professional basketball player who plays as a guard for Liga ACB club Manresa and the Belgium national team.
+Retin Obasohan (born 6 July 1993) is a Belgian professional basketball player who plays as a guard for Liga ACB club San Pablo Burgos and the Belgium national team.

 Early life

 Obasohan was born in Belgium and is of Nigerian descent.

 Early career

 In the 2010–11 season, Obasohan played for amateur team Kangoeroes Boom in the Belgian Second Division.

 College career

 From 2011 through 2016, Obasohan played for the Alabama Crimson Tide.
 He redshirted the 2011 season and continued to gain more playing time throughout his career.
 In his redshirt senior season, Obasohan averaged 17.6 points per game for the team.
 He led his team to NCAA tournament contention and numerous upset victories, including several wins against AP ranked opponents and a win at LSU against that year's NBA first overall pick Ben Simmons.
 Upon conclusion of the 2016 season, Obasohan was named to the All-SEC First Team and was named SEC Scholar-Athlete of the Year as well.